-Our projects included cutting acacia trees lined up along the road that were blocking the view of the castle, cleaning up a stagnant pond and ridding it of weeds, repainting an old rusted gate, erecting a bench, clearing dead branches from the castle’s rose garden, and clearing ivy from the garden walls.
+Our projects included cutting acacia trees lined up along the road that were blocking the view of the castle, pulling weeds, repainting an old rusted gate, erecting a bench, clearing dead branches from the castle’s rose garden, and clearing ivy from the garden walls.

 We worked Monday through Friday from 8:00 a.m. to 1:00 p.m.
 (8h à 13h), with a half-hour break in the middle.

 There were ten volunteers (ranging in age from 18 to 31) working on the project from France, Poland, Czech Republic, Germany, Japan, Spain, and the United States.

 There were two group leaders (animateurs): one leader was from Québec, Canada, and the other leader was from Riom, France.
 She brought along her dog, Mireille, who became our mascot!